fair-acc/gnuradio4/CONTRIBUTING.md

 #### Notably, by contributing to GNU Radio:

-1. you grant this project a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute, and publicly perform and display the contributions.
+1. You grant this project a non-exclusive, irrevocable, worldwide, royalty-free, sublicensable, transferable license under all of your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute, and publicly perform and display the contributions.
 2. You confirm that you are able to grant us these rights.
 You represent that you are legally entitled to grant the